ydb-platform/ydb/ydb/docs/en/core/deploy/manual/deploy-ydb-on-premises.md

       yql -s 'ALTER GROUP `ADMINS` ADD USER user1'
   ```

-In the command examples listed above, `<node.ydb.tech>` is the FQDN of the server where any dynamic node servicing the `/Root/testdb` database is running.
-When connecting via SSH to a YDB dynamic node, it's convenient to use the construction `grpcs://hostname -f:2136` to obtain the FQDN.
+In the command examples listed above, `<node.ydb.tech>` represents the FQDN of the server hosting any dynamic node servicing the `/Root/testdb` database.
+When connecting via SSH to a {{ ydb-short-name }} dynamic node, it's convenient to use `grpcs://$(hostname -f):2136` to obtain the endpoint.

 ## Start using the created database {#try-first-db}